- What are overprotective parents

 Of course, no one wants to see their children fail.

-They swoop in to save the day every time their children face the slightest challenge.
+They swoop in to save the day whenever their children face the slightest challenge.

-- They pack their kid’s backpacks every night to make sure nothing is forgotten.
+• They pack their kid’s backpacks every night to ensure nothing is forgotten.

 Micromanagement